ernstlab/csrep/README.md

 - ```cell_group_list```: the list of group names of groups of samples in that we would like to calculate the representative/differential chromatin state maps for.
 If ```is_calculate_diff_two_groups``` is set to 1 (meaning you want to calculate differential chromatin scores), then ```cell_group_list``` should specify two group names, otherwise the program may crash

 # Tutorial
 Please see this <a href="https://github.com/ernstlab/csrep/blob/master/tutorial.md">link</a>.
+If the info in section 'How to run CSREP' confuse you, you can try following our tutorial, it will make things a lot easier to understand.

 # liftOver results to another assembly
 Given the output of chromatin state segmentation, we provide source code and detailed readme of a separate pipeline that liftOver the output.
 We used such pipeline to create the summary chromatin state maps for 11 cell groups from Roadmap from hg19 (produced by CSRE) to hg38.
 The pipeline can be found <a href="https://github.com/ernstlab/csrep/tree/master/liftOver_csrep_output">here</a>.
 The accompanying readme/tutorial is <a href="https://github.com/ernstlab/csrep/blob/master/liftOver_csrep_output/README.md">here</a>